• About Texas Travel Talk

 Georgetown (north of Austin)

 If you love the color red, you’ll love visiting Georgetown, Texas, in April.
 That’s when little red poppies spring up all over town, showing off their vibrant red color.
 It’s also when the town’s Red Poppy Festival starts.
-Mark your calendar for this wildflower trail and the festival in April of every year.
+Mark your calendar for this wildflower trail and the annual festival in April.

 Texas Wildflowers And Where To Find Them

-Bouquet of Texas wildflowers: evening primroses (buttercups), bluebonnets and yellow flowers
+Bouquet of Texas wildflowers: evening primroses (buttercups), bluebonnets and yellow flowers.
+Photo from Pixabay.

 Known for mild weather, scenic drives, windy roads, wine, and wildflowers, the Texas Hill Country is a choice place many visit for all this and more.
 The Willow City Loop in Fredericksburg is the perfect drive to see the wildflowers.